IDS-UK/genderhub/wp-content/plugins/webengage/readme.txt

 == Screenshots ==

 1. Feedback tab in action on a customer's website.
-2. Feedback thread submitted by a user.
+2. Short survey in action on a customer's website.
-3. Feedback replies.
+3. Fancy callout notification in action
-4. Short survey in action on a customer's website.
+4. Feedback inbox
-5. Creating a short survey for your website.
+5. Feedback thread submitted by a user.
-6. Aggregate response for each survey.
+6. Creating a notification using dashboard
-7. Demographic distribution and other stats per survey.
+7. Survey response overview screenshot
-8. WebEngage configuration screen inside your Wordpress admin panel.
+8. Creating a survey using dashboard

 == Installation ==